 Empowering strong female leaders

 When asked about female role models, most women could probably name several historical figures, but unfortunately, many of them don’t have the opportunity to see women in leadership roles within their own companies.
-At Mailjet, we place heavy value on equal opportunities, and our leadership team is a prime example of the amazing things that can happen when diversity is a top priority.
+At Mailjet, we place heavy value on equal opportunities and our leadership team, with 50 % female ratio, is a prime example of the amazing things that can happen when diversity is a top priority.